-

 What Makes Perfect Lives a Radical Kind of Opera?

-Exploring the Unique Structure of Robert Ashley’s Television Opera Robert Ashley’s Perfect Lives employs a deliberately unconventional narrative structure that significantly departs from traditional opera and typical linear storytelling.
-It is described as a “truly labyrinthine meta-work” and a “new approach to developing a long narrative structure.”
-Here are some key aspects of its structure: […] Continue Reading
+The Unique Structure of Robert Ashley’s Television Opera Robert Ashley’s Perfect Lives employs a deliberately unconventional narrative structure that significantly departs from traditional opera and from typical linear storytelling.
+The narrative follows an over-the-hill entertainer, Raoul de Noget, and his companion Buddy, “The World’s Greatest Piano Player,” who arrive in a small town and conspire […] Continue Reading

 4 min read